vnaysngh/deoperator/CODEX_AGENT.md

 ## Edge Cases to Watch
 - Model can finish with `finishReason: "tool-calls"` and empty text; rely on tool payloads to populate the UI.
 - Entire-balance swaps must route through `getSwapQuoteForEntireBalance` so the client can fetch balances and quotes atomically.
-- Decline requests for unsupported chains (Ethereum, Polygon, etc.) and redirect them to Arbitrum or BNB Chain per the system prompt.
+- Ask for the chain if the user doesn’t specify one; we support Ethereum, BNB Chain, Polygon, Base, and Arbitrum.
 - When Moralis or token list fetch fails, the code falls back to a curated token map; preserve that safety net.

 Armed with this, you should be able to reason about new features or debugging sessions without spelunking the entire repo first.